ZuzanC/ZuzanC/README.md

 - I spend my free time exploring **digital art** in **Procreate** and designs in **Figma**, often drawing illustrations or creating graphics for personal projects.
 - I love trying out new creative hobbies and DIY projects.

-💼 Open to Internship or Job Opportunities./
+💼 Open to Internship or Job Opportunities.<br>
 🤝 Available for Freelancing Opportunities.